Flowering Cherry Trees for Your Own Garden

 Of the many important plant collections at Brooklyn Botanic Garden, the flowering cherry trees are perhaps the most cherished.
-Starting in late March with the cultivar ‘Okame’, the trees’ bloom sequence continues five weeks until early May, when ‘Kanzan’ finishes with a flurry of pink snow.
-The spring display features over 220 trees of over 30 different varieties, each of which flowers for only a week to ten days.
 As the gardener responsible for the care of many of these trees, I’ve had the opportunity to study and appreciate this diverse collection, some members of which are quite rare.
-But just because they’re spectacular doesn’t mean that flowering cherries are limited to botanic gardens; these trees are excellent additions to your own backyard.
+But just because they’re spectacular doesn’t mean that flowering cherries are limited to botanic gardens.
+In fact, these trees can be excellent additions to your own yard or garden.

 Cherries are among the most popular and beautiful spring-flowering trees.
 Their pink or white flowers are usually the first to bloom and signal the end of winter and the beginning of spring.
 The cherry blossom, or sakura, has been the national flower of Japan for centuries and is a symbol for the country itself.
 In spring, during the blossom-viewing season called Hanami, flowering cherries are celebrated with festivals all over Japan.
 These usually involve having a picnic and drinking sake on blankets under the blooming trees with family or friends while watching the petals fall.
 Japanese literature has often compared the short and colorful life of the cherry flower to that of the samurai; the transience of the tree’s blooms also exemplifies the Buddhist concept of the impermanence of all things.